 Her impressive rookie performance bested those of some other name drivers in their Martinsville debuts, most notably, her team owner, as Stewart finished 20th in his first Martinsville start (1999).
 Six-time Sprint Cup champion Jimmie Johnson finished 35th in his Martinsville debut (2002).
 NASCAR Hall of Famer Rusty Wallace finished 15th (1984), and fellow Hall of Famer Dale Jarrett finished 14th (1984).
 Dale Earnhardt Jr. finished 26th (2000).
 Kyle Busch finished 39th (2005).
 Matt Kenseth finished 21st (2000).
 Kurt Busch finished 37th (2000).
 Fred Lorenzen, another NASCAR Hall of Famer, finished 24th (1956).

-Patrick placed second in the Rookie of the Year competition and made history by competing in every race on the 2013 schedule.
+After scoring one top-10 and four top-15 finishes, Patrick placed second in the Rookie of the Year competition and made history by competing in every race on the 2013 schedule.
 No other woman raced a full Sprint Cup schedule in the more than 60-year history of NASCAR.